keptn/keptn.github.io/content/docs/0.7.x/operate/k8s_support/index.md

 **Keptn Installations:**

 * **Control Plane**: Keptn components to run a Keptn and to manage projects, stages, and services, to handle events, and to provide integration points.
-Install option: `keptn install --use-case=quality-gates`
+Install option: `keptn install`

 * **Control & Execution Plane**: Keptn control plane including all Keptn-services for continuous delivery and automated operations.
-Install option: `keptn install`
+Install option: `keptn install --use-case=continuous-delivery`

 <!-- use https://www.tablesgenerator.com/markdown_tables# for editing -->